rbicelli/sqlserver-backup-alternateweek/README.md

 ## Usage
 Grab the SQL scripts.

-Schedule as this, with task Scheduler or SQL Server Agent:
+Schedule as this, with Windows Task Scheduler or SQL Server Agent:

 - Full backup the first day of week (Sunday)
 - At least one differential backup other days, excluding the first day of week